jorgealerojas/Certifications/README.md

 - **Designing Cost-Optimized Architectures**: Efficiently using AWS services to reduce cost without compromising on performance.
 - **Deploying Hybrid Cloud Architectures**: Integrating on-premises data centers with the AWS Cloud.

-## 📘 Study Resources

-For those aspiring to earn this certification, I found the following resources extremely helpful:

-- **[AWS Official Study Guide](https://aws.amazon.com/certification/certified-solutions-architect-associate/?c=sec&sec=resources)** - Comprehensive coverage of all exam objectives.
-- **[AWS Training and Certification](https://aws.amazon.com/training/)** - Official courses and learning paths.
-- **[Adrian Cantrill's Course](https://learn.cantrill.io/courses/)** - Detailed video lectures and practice exams.
-- **[Tutorials Dojo by Jon Bonso](https://www.udemy.com/course/aws-certified-solutions-architect-associate-amazon-practice-exams-saa-c03/)** - Practice exams and questions.

 ## 🤝 Let's Connect!

-If you have any questions about the certification or wish to discuss AWS, cloud technologies, or any other interesting topic, please feel free to connect with me!
+If you have any questions about me and my experience or wish to discuss AWS, cloud technologies, or any other interesting topic, please feel free to connect with me!

 - [LinkedIn](https://www.linkedin.com/in/jorgealerojas/)
 - [Email](mailto:jorgealejandrorojas919@gmail.com)